 Multiple residential or mixed-use projects have been recently approved in the Downtown (see Table F-2 for representative projects).
 More than half are on parcels smaller than 0.5 acres.
 Densities on approved and pending projects with residential in the Downtown range from 101 to 207 dwelling units per acre with an average of about 125 dwelling units per acre across all recent projects.
 Many of these projects have affordable units in them and some have high numbers of affordable units.
 Based on these recent trends, the City has included 18 parcels smaller than 0.5 acres in the Downtown in the list of sites suitable for lower-income RHNA.
 Eleven of them have pending proposed projects.
 Residential projects outside the Downtown continue to be approved and built.
 Examples of recently approved or constructed residential projects on parcels smaller than 0.5 acres include Billboard Lofts at 800 South A Street (115 du/acre), Navigation Center at 241 W. 2nd street (116 du/ac), Habitat for Humanity project at 109 to 119 N. Hayes Ave (13 du/ac), triplex at 4830 Terrace Avenue (8 du/ac), triplex at 5231 Neptune Square (17 du/ac), and triplex at 5201 Driftwood (18 du/ac).
-Based on these recent trends, the City has also included eight\sites outside the Downtown in the list of sites suitable for lower-income RHNA that are parcels smaller than 0.5 acres or sites composed of multiple parcels that combine to make the site, some of which are less than 0.5 acres, One of those parcels is part of a subdivision that already has housing approved on it.
+Based on these recent trends, the City has also included eight sites outside the Downtown in the list of sites suitable for lower-income RHNA that are parcels smaller than 0.5 acres or sites composed of multiple parcels that combine to make the site, some of which are less than 0.5 acres.
+One of those parcels is part of a subdivision that already has housing approved on it.
 Many of the other APNs smaller than 0.5 acres are part of a larger "site" that has been included.
-Those types of sites have parcels will develop together.
+Those types of sites have parcels with the same owner or there is strong likelihood that the group of parcels will develop together.
 Additional information on these consolidated sites can be found in Supplement 1.
 In addition, past trends of approving and building projects on small sites are provided through the project list in Table F-2.
-The table indicates where recently permitted or are part of a pending application.
+The table indicates when a project resulted from consolidation of multiple parcels including on a few projects that were recently permitted or are part of a pending application.
 It also includes the number of affordable units on projects that included affordable units.
+One vacant site larger than 10 acres that is not part of a Specific Plan has been included in the sites inventory.
+The site is 11.85 acres and is expected to be subdivided into two smaller less than 10-acre parcels.
+In pre-application discussions with the City, the site is located adjacent to a community college and the property owner is interested in developing high-density residential units (36 dwelling units per acre), so this parcel shows suitability for addressing lower-income RHNA.